gerrysonx/shooter3d_env/README.md

 ## Introduction
-1. moba_env is a mini moba game, which can be integrated into gym env.
+1. shooter3d_env is a mini 3D shooter game, which can be integrated into gym env.
-1. You can use this env to train AI for moba game.
+1. You can use this env to train AI for 3D shooter game.
 1. All moba logic is implemented in go lang, which is easy to maintain.

 ## Structure